Zenan Chen, a.k.a Alan,

 A bit of History

-In 1996, Alan was born in Guangzhou, a big city in southern China.
-He was admitted to The Chinese University of Hong Kong, Shenzhen in 2014.
+I was born in Guangzhou, a big city in southern China in 1996.
+From 2014 to 2018, I attended the Chinese University of Hong Kong, Shenzhen.

-He started multiple ventures and side-projects during his undergrad years.
-He first founded the Photography Interest Club (P.I.C.) with three other founding members.
-At the same time, he co-founded Qianjian (“humble opinions” in Chinese), a website that promotes critical thinking and civil discussions by facilitating discussions on social issues online.
-As Qianjian became influential on the campus, he co-founded the Stay magazine, a student magazine that covers student life, career advice, social justice, and feminism.
+I started multiple ventures and side-projects during my undergrad years.
+I first co-founded the Photography Interest Club (P.I.C.) with three other founding members.
+At the same time, I co-founded Qianjian (“humble opinions” in Chinese), a platform that promotes critical thinking and civil discussions by facilitating discussions on social issues online.
+As Qianjian became influential on the campus, I later expanded this venture and co-founded the Stay magazine, a student magazine that covers student life, career advice, social justice, and feminism.

-He graduated in 2018 with a bachelor degree in Applied Economics.
-After that, he joined the Ph.D. program at Carlson School of Management @ UMN and moved to Minneapolis.
+I graduated in 2018 with a bachelor degree in Applied Economics.
+In August, I joined the Ph.D. program at Carlson School of Management @ UMN and moved to Minneapolis.

-Alan enjoys art, design, skiing & snowboarding, road trips, and of course, photography and typesetting his own photo books.
-To him, street photography is an alternative lens to observe the world around him.
-He also takes portraits of his good friends.
+I enjoy art, design, skiing & snowboarding, road trips, and of course, photography and typesetting my own photo books.
+To me, street photography is an alternative lens to observe the world around me.
+I also take portraits of my good friends.